qlint/simple-chama-bookkeeping/README.md

 - Accounting

 ## Installation
-As mangoO is fully based on web technology, it requires a PHP-capable webserver and a MySQL database.
+Requires a PHP-capable webserver and a MySQL database.
 For testing purposes, using XAMPP is recommended.

-To connect to the test database included in this repository (mangoo.sql), the required configuration is as follows.
+To connect to the test database included in this repository (sunbird_test.sql), the required configuration is as follows.
 Server: 127.0.0.1 /
 Database user: root /
 Database password: '' (empty password).